anthonyariasr/python_request_pokemon_type/README.md

 # python_request_pokemon_type

-this projects uses the requests library + colored.py to show the Pokémon types of a given Pokémon.
+This projects uses the requests library + colored.py to show the Pokémon types of a given Pokémon.
 This project uses the PokéApi https://pokeapi.co/

 in order to use this project you can have to